 Researcher: Today's Date:

 Full Address:

 Phone (Day): Phone (Eve):

 Title of Activity:

 Sponsoring Organization: Contact Person:

-Signature of sponsoring organization:
+Signature of sponsoring organization n:

 Phone number:

 Affix appropriate signatures

-I will conduct the study identified in the attached application.
-If I decide to make any changes in the procedures, or if a participant animal is injured, or if any problems arise which involve risk or the possibility of risk to the participant animal(s) or others, including any adverse reaction to the study, I will immediately report such occurrences or contemplated changes to the Institutional Review Board.
+the procedures, or if a participant an or the possibility of risk to the partic the attached application.
+If I decide to make any changes in simal is injured, or if any problems arise which involve risk cipant animal(s) or others, including any adverse reaction to such occurrences or contemplated changes to the

 Investigator/Student: Today's Date:

-I have read and approve this protocol, and I believe that the investigator is competent to conduct the activity as described in this application.
+I have read and approve this protoco the activity as described in this apple ol, and I believe that the investigator is competent to conduct ication.

 Research Associate: Today's Date:

 Notice of Approval

-The signature of the representative of the Instituti activity identified above and described in the attac conditions and restrictions noted here.
+of the Institutional Review Board above indicates that the bed in the attached pages has been approved with the re.

 Restrictions and Conditions: